Viking tattoos and Norse mythology imagery have had a resurgence in the mainstream after 2013’s Vikings, and 4 stunning movies in the Thor franchise.

-He pierced himself with it while hanging from the tree of life and later had runic symbols carved into it.
+He pierced himself with it while swaying from the tree of life and later had runic symbols carved into it.

-This spear was carved by dwarves, the finest craftsmen in Norse mythology.
+This spear was carved by dwarves, the finest craftsmen in Norse folklore.

-A Gungnir tattoo symbolizes protection, magic, and sacrifice.
+A Gungnir tattoo symbolizes protection, magic, and altruism.

-The Triquetra is a pagan symbol that exists in Nordic and Celtic mythology.
+The Triquetra is a symbol that exists in Nordic and Celtic culture.

 This is also related to the 3 phases of the visible moon: waning, waxing, and full.

-The triquetra was later appropriated by Celtic Christians who used it to represent the Holy Trinity: Father, son & holy spirit.
+The triquetra was later appropriated by Celts who used it to represent the Holy Trinity: Father, son & holy spirit.

 So a triquetra tattoo may mean different things to different people.

-It can also represent the natural “threes” in life: past, present, future, beginning, middle, end, or earth, water, sky.
+It can also represent the natural “threes” in life: past, present, future, beginning, middle, end, earth, water, and sky.

 Viking Axe Tattoos

-For the Viking lifestyle, an axe is essential.
+For the Viking lifestyle, an ax is essential.

-Because the axe is so crucial for a Viking lifestyle, it can symbolize Viking values.
+Because the ax is a must for a Viking lifestyle, it can symbolize Viking values.